William Ros, 2nd Baron Ros

-William Ros, 2nd Baron Ros of Helmsley (c.
+William Ros, 2nd Baron Ros of Helmsley, sometime spelled William Roos (c.
 1285 – 3 February 1343) was the son of William Ros, 1st Baron Ros and Maud de Vaux.

 Biography

 As 2nd Baron Ros of Helmsley, Werke, Trusbut & Belvoir, he was summoned to Parliament during the reigns of Edward II and Edward III of England.
 In 1321 he completed the religious foundation which his father had begun at Blakeney.
 He was created Lord Ross of Werke.
 He was appointed Lord High Admiral and was one of the commissioners with the Archbishop of York, and others, to negotiate peace between the king and Robert de Bruce, who had assumed the title of king of Scotland.

 William Ros was buried at Kirkham Priory, near the great altar.

 Family

 William Ros married, before 25 November 1316, Margery Badlesmere (c.1306 – 18 October 1363), eldest daughter of Bartholomew Badlesmere, 1st Baron Badlesmere, with Margaret, daughter of Sir Thomas de Clare, with whom he had two sons and three daughters: